chuckhays/madebychuck/_posts/2011-09-30-screen-porch.md

 Once the post and beam were up, we built the rest of the walls around it, and then added the roof rafters.
 All of the roof rafters were rough cut cedar and exposed.

 Next we added the ceiling material/roof decking.
-It was made with pre-finished cedar toungue and groove boards and left exposed.
+It was made with pre-finished cedar tongue and groove boards and left exposed.
 On top of that went sheathing, and a traditional shingle roof to match the rest of the house.
 Metal fascia/soffit and gutters were installed the roofing was completed.

 Before the final trim went up, I wired the lights/outlets on the porch.
 There is a ceiling fan/light hung from the main beam, several outlets around the porch, and flood lights for the yard mounted on each corner of the exterior.
 At some point in the project I also ran speaker wire from the porch walls to my living room entertainment center for outdoor speakers.